duckdb/pg_duckdb/docs/types.md

 to fix these limitations:

 1. `enum` types are not supported (PR is progress)
-2. DuckDB its `decimal` type doesn't support the wide range of values that Postgres its `numeric` type does.
+2. The DuckDB `decimal` type doesn't support the wide range of values that the Postgres `numeric` type does.
 To avoid errors when converting between the two, `numeric` is converted to `double precision` internally if `DuckDB` does not support the required precision.
 Obviously this might cause precision loss of the values.
-3. DuckDB its `STRUCT` type is not supported
+3. The DuckDB `STRUCT` type is not supported
-4. DuckDB its `timestamp_ns` type gets truncated to microseconds when its converted to Postgres its `timestamp` type.
-So this loses precision in the output.
-Operations on a `timestamp_ns` value, such as sorting/grouping/comparing, will use the full precision though.
+4. The DuckDB `timestamp_ns` type gets truncated to microseconds when it is converted to the Postgres `timestamp` type, which loses precision in the output.
+Operations on a `timestamp_ns` value, such as sorting/grouping/comparing, will use the full precision.
 5. `jsonb` columns are converted to `json` columns when reading from DuckDB.
 This is because DuckDB does not have a `jsonb` type.
-6. Many of Postgres its `json` and `jsonb` functions and operators are not implemented in DuckDB.
-Instead you can use DuckDB its json functions and operators.
+6. Many Postgres `json` and `jsonb` functions and operators are not implemented in DuckDB.
+Instead you can use DuckDB json functions and operators.
 See the [DuckDB documentation](https://duckdb.org/docs/data/json/json_functions) for more information on these functions.
-7. DuckDB its `tinyint` type is converted to a `char` type in Postgres.
+7. The DuckDB `tinyint` type is converted to a `char` type in Postgres.
 This is because Postgres does not have a `tinyint` type.
-This does cause it to be displayed as a hex code instead of a regular number.
+This causes it to be displayed as a hex code instead of a regular number.

 ## Special types